-- Alternative Formats – when to consider, types and availability
+- Accessible formats (such as braille, audio and easy read) – when to consider, types and availability

-Inclusive design meets the needs of all users – it takes into account all types of reading activity from casual browsing to detailed analysis and looks at the way in which information is relayed.
+Inclusive design meets the needs of the widest possible range of users.
+It takes into account all types of reading activity from casual browsing to detailed analysis and looks at the way in which information is relayed.
 This affects correct interpretation, the ability to follow instructions, speed of reading, and levels of understanding.

 We are flexible, knowledgeable and highly experienced with inclusive information projects of all types and sizes.
 Please feel free to contact us and talk through your requirements.